Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

-NOTE: This is a guest blog by the inspiring Jennifer Pastiloff.
+Note: This is a guest post by Jennifer Pastiloff.

-There’s never really a good time for anything.
+There’s never really a good time to start to do anything.
 There’s always going to be something.
 Something in the way, someone coming to visit.
 Someone leaving, someone showing up, the weather, the football game. your mother.
 Death.
 Whatever it is, there will always be something saying Wait!
 This isn’t right!
 Do it later.
 Not now.
 Now is not a good time.
 Now is bad.